Mitigating algorithmic errors in quantum optimization through energy extrapolation: Introduction

-Another class of NISQ algorithms that has attracted particular attention in recent years are variational quantum algorithms~\cite{cerezo2021variational,bharti2021noisy,peruzzo2014variational, kandala2017hardware, parrish2019quantum,romero2017quantum,cao2021noise,zeng2021variational,farhi2014quantum,yu2021quantum,cerezo2020variational,chen2020variational}.
+Another class of NISQ algorithms that has attracted particular attention in recent years are variational quantum algorithms~\cite{cerezo2021variational,bharti2021noisy,peruzzo2014variational, kandala2017hardware, parrish2019quantum,romero2017quantum,cao2021noise,zeng2021variational,farhi2014quantum,yu2021quantum,cerezo2020variational,chen2020variational, cao2022quantum}.
 Unlike QA, these algorithms also require a classical computer to carry out an optimization that complements the quantum processing.
-The VQE is the prime example of variational approach to ground--state preparation.
-In VQE, an initial product state is prepared, and then evolved using a quantum circuit, whose parameters are updated iteratively, so as to minimize the expectation value of the Hamiltonian.
+VQE is the prime example of a variational approach to the ground--state preparation.
+In VQE, an initial product state is prepared and then evolved using a variational quantum circuit, whose parameters are updated iteratively, so as to minimize the expectation value of the Hamiltonian.
 Where this process is successful, the result is an estimate of the ground state energy $E_{\mathrm{gs}}$.

-The VQE has achieved great success in electronic structure calculations~\cite{arute2020hartree}.
-However, its applications to large systems are severely hampered by two daunting obstacles.
-The first of these is the ``barren plateau" phenomenon: for a deep random quantum circuit, the gradient of the cost function used in classical minimization vanishes exponentially with increasing system size ~\cite{mcclean2018barren, cerezo2021cost}.
-The other is the hardware noise, which can accumulate exponentially, and also induces another kind of ``barren plateau"~\cite{wang2020noise}.
-Error-mitigation techniques have been developed to mitigate the effect of hardware noise~\cite{li2017efficient, endo2018practical, temme2017error, kandala2019error}, but their overhead scales exponentially with circuit depth~\cite{takagi2021fundamental}.
-Consequently, the VQE is only reliable for shallow quantum circuits.
-Schemes to enhance shallow-depth VQE are therefore highly desired.
+VQE has achieved great success in electronic structure calculations~\cite{arute2020hartree}.
+However, its applications in large systems are severely hampered by three daunting obstacles.
+The first of these is the \textit{barren plateau} phenomenon: for a deep random quantum circuit, the gradient of the cost function used in classical minimization vanishes exponentially with increasing system size ~\cite{mcclean2018barren, cerezo2021cost}.
+The second is the hardware noise, which can accumulate exponentially with increasing circuit depth and induce another kind of ``barren plateau"~\cite{wang2020noise}.
+Quantum error-mitigation techniques have been developed to mitigate the effect of hardware noise~\cite{li2017efficient, endo2018practical, temme2017error, kandala2019error, koczor2021exponential, PhysRevX.11.041036}.
+However, their overhead scales exponentially with circuit depth~\cite{takagi2021fundamental}.
+Consequently, VQE is only reliable for shallow quantum circuits with limited expressive power.
+Schemes to enhance shallow-depth VQE are therefore highly desirable.
+The third obstacle is the local minima problem~\cite{anschuetz2022beyond}.
+VQE for a wide class of models is swamped with local traps.
+Without a good guess, even if the variational circuit is capable of preparing the exact ground state, we need to sample a mass of initial parameters to prepare the ground state and estimate the ground state energy accurately.